sirarsalih/sirarsalih.github.io/_posts/2017-08-08-bad-nugets-everywhere.md

 }
 ```

-The reason that we use a try-catch (and call the method again inside the catch) is that sometimes we don't have access to kill a given process:
+The reason that we use a try-catch (and call the method again inside the catch) is that sometimes we are denied access to kill a given process:

 [<img src="{{ site.url }}/public/img/access_is_denied.png">]({{ site.url }}/public/img/access_is_denied.png)

-Sanitizing the HTML input is done using HTMLTidy:
+Sanitizing the HTML input is done using [HTMLTidy](https://github.com/markbeaton/TidyManaged):

 ```csharp
 private static string SanitizeUsingHtmlTidy(string input)